 Research assistantships are available through special arrangements with individual research advisors.
 Individuals interested in research assistantships should contact departmental faculty members concerning the availability of this form of financial aid.
 Students who receive teaching or research assistantships must be matriculated and full-time (minimum of 9 credits per semester).

 The amount of the teaching or research assistantship (TA or RA) for each semester or academic year is set according to agreement between UMass Lowell and the UAW/Graduate Employees Organization.

-For in-state students, a full-time assistantship carries a taxable stipend plus a full tuition and fees waiver for each semester.
-A half-time assistantship for in-state students carries a taxable stipend plus a half tuition and fees waiver for each semester.
+For in-state students, a full-time assistantship carries a taxable stipend plus a tuition and operating fees waiver for nine credits each semester.
+A half-time assistantship for in-state students carries a taxable stipend plus a half tuition and operating fees waiver for nine credits each semester.

 The TA and RA contract packages do not include summer support, which may be available in the department from individual researchers.
 Stipend information for the current year may be found on the Human Resources website.
 Master's and doctoral students in their first year qualify for "stipend level 1."
 Doctoral students who have passed their qualifying exam may qualify for "stipend level 2," and "stipend level 3" is awarded to doctoral students who have passed all area and language examinations (oral and written), who have completed all course work, who have successfully defended their research proposal(s), and who are registered for full-time dissertation research.